-FRD 22H requires the entity to disclose general and financial information to outline and explain their operations and activities for the reporting period.
+FRD 22I requires the entity to disclose general and financial information to outline and explain its operations and activities for the reporting period.
+[FRD 22H]

 General information includes the entity's activities, operational highlights for the reporting period, future initiatives and other relevant information not included in the financial statements.
-General information should also include the entity's purpose, functions, powers and duties, which are linked to a summary of their activities, programs and achievements for the reporting period.
+General information should also include the entity's purpose, functions, powers and duties, which are linked to a summary of its activities, programs and achievements for the reporting period.